For Immediate ReleaseJune 25, 2015

-The 5.88 percent increase for 2014-2015 compares to the 3.68 percent increase last year and reflects the combination of all value changes from one year to the next.
-This year’s increase is mostly because of strong real estate market sales, appreciation of real estate values, fewer foreclosures/distressed sales, new construction, and a 0.454 percent Proposition 13 upward adjustment in the consumer price index.
-Strong sustained real estate value patterns over the last two years have led to the largest assessment roll increase since the 6.7 percent of 2007-2008.
+The 7.11 percent increase for 2015-2016 is up from the 5.88 percent increase last year and reflects the combination of all value changes from one year to the next.
+This year's increase is mostly due to robust real estate market sales, appreciation of real estate values, new construction, and a 1.998 percent Proposition 13 upward adjustment in the consumer price index.
+Very strong real estate value patterns over the last three years have led to the largest assessment roll increase since the 8.5 percent increase of 2006-2007.

-Taxpayers with questions about their assessed valuation may call the Assessor's office at 415-473-7215 or visit the website for additional information, including how to obtain a form to request an informal assessment review.
-Requests for review may be filed with the Assessor from July 1 through Oct.
-31, 2014.
+Taxpayers with additional questions about their assessed valuation may call the Assessor's office at 415-473-7215 for assistance, including how to obtain a form to request an informal assessment review.
+Requests for review may be filed with the Assessor from July 1 through October 30, 2015.
 Such reviews are conducted without charge.

 County of Marin